In General

 Whether you are an entrepreneur, project manager or lawyer, this guide will give you the knowledge you need to effectively manage your relationships with EU subcontractors.
 EU subcontractors are companies from other EU countries that supply services or goods to a main contractor in Germany.

 These subcontractors play a crucial role in the German market, offering specialized skills, cost savings and flexibility.
-They also give German companies access to the broader European market.
-This can lead to greater competitiveness and innovation.
+They also provide German companies with access to the broader European market, fostering greater competitiveness and driving innovation.

 However, managing these relationships requires a deep understanding of both German and EU regulations.
 This is necessary to ensure compliance and minimize potential risks.